StepanZagray/CloudHost/README.md

-# CloudHost
+# CloudHost TUI

-A secure file server that helps users host their files locally with a modern web interface and REST API.
+A secure file server with a terminal user interface (TUI) that helps users host their files locally with a modern web interface and REST API.

-Features a terminal user interface (TUI) with vim-like navigation for management and a web interface for file browsing with JWT-based authentication.
+**This is the TUI version of CloudHost** - featuring a terminal user interface with vim-like navigation for management and a web interface for file browsing with JWT-based authentication.

 ## Installation

 ### Option 1: Pre-built binary (Recommended)
-Download the latest release from [GitHub Releases](https://github.com/StepanZagray/CloudHost/releases)
+Download the latest release from [GitHub Releases](https://github.com/StepanZagray/cloudhost-tui/releases)

 #### Windows Defender Warning
 If Windows Defender shows a virus warning: